codelittinc/engineering-hiring/README.md

 _Is this person that I am talking to a good fit for the team?_

 Evaluating the candidate's skills, knowledge and what drives them is not the goal.
-Instead, we need to closely evaluate how the candidate approaches achieving their goals.
+Instead, we need to determine how the candidate approaches achieving their goals closely.

 As an interviewer, you are looking for someone that will work side by side with you for the foreseeable future.
 This person is going to be the one that you will trust to make decisions for you, ones that will impact your life in a lot of different ways.